Q: Why did the chicken cross the road?

 Angular Momentum: L = mrv\sin\theta – Angular momentum L is the momentum of an object moving in a rotational path of radius r.

 Hooke’s Law: F = -k\Delta x – Hooke’s law, which states that the deformation in a spring is directly proportional to the deforming force.
 And the constant of proportionality is the stiffness of the material, K, better known as the spring constant.
-Fun fact, everything from concrete to glass has a spring constant!
+Fun fact: everything from concrete to glass has a spring constant!

 More Details

 While we encourage you to know the equations and how they work together, we also want to stress that knowing why something works is also very useful in classical mechanics.
-If you can understand how the concepts work on a theoretical level, you are better prepared to answer more difficult, concept-focused questions than you would be otherwise.
+If you can understand how the concepts work on a theoretical level, you’re better prepared to answer more difficult, concept-focused questions than you would be otherwise.
 In our experience, the best way to achieve this understanding is to ask questions about why these concepts work wherever possible.
 Asking these questions in lectures, tutorials, office hours, and on Piazza will help build your understanding of what these concepts really mean.
 Classical mechanics is arguably the oldest science ever taught, so there exist tons of resources that can help you learn.

 Mastering the theory behind problems will require a lot of practice.
 As you do more questions, your understanding of the material will improve, and you’ll model situations with fewer mistakes.

-The midterm and exam will have no “easy” questions, so there is no point in repeating problems you can easily do!
+The midterm and exam will have no “easy” questions, so there’s no point in repeating problems you can easily do!
 We suggest making a list throughout the semester of questions you struggle with.
 Then, before the term tests and exam, work through the questions.
 Try to do them without looking at the answers to ensure you know how to solve the problems.

 This course has a lot of equations, and many of them can only be used in very specific conditions.
 We recommend making a list of equations—and when to use them—as you go through the semester.
 Seeing them in an organized way will help you memorize the trickier ones and remember how they connect.
 However, you won’t be allowed to bring anything into the exam.